qvandenberg/bbg-aad/ReadMe.md

 In short, a single graph traversal yields both the final price output + sensitivity.

 # Run instructions
 Ensure Docker and Docker Compose are installed on the system.
+Installing Docker Desktop is recommended to achieve this.

-Create and run the Docker container with:
+Create and run the production Docker container with:
 `docker-compose up aad-pricing --build`

 Open an internet browser and navigate to http://127.0.0.1:7071/ to see the UI on the local host.
 <img src="/docs/ui-example.png" alt="UI sample">

-Run unit tests with:
+# Run unit tests in local directory
+Run the tests through:
-`docker-compose up -d aad-pricing-tests`
+`docker-compose up -d aad-pricing-test-local`

-`docker run -it --rm -v ${PWD}:/testRunner -v ${PWD}/reports/allure:/testRunner/allure docker-test:latest poetry run pytest --junitxml=reports/allure/test-results.xml`
+This action creates a Docker container only for running tests.
+The image is created from prod + dev dependencies and only changes whenever the dependencies are updated.
+The test code is mounted into the container, and test results are exported through volume mounts.
+See the `docker-compose.yml` for details.

-Test results are exported to:
+Test results are exported to an Allure xml file on host:
-`/reports/allure/`
+`/test-reports/test-results.xml`

-## Manual steps to build with poetry
+## Manual steps to build and run with poetry (dev only)
-From `root`:
+From `/`:

-rm -r dist; pip uninstall aad_pricing; poetry build --format wheel; pip install dist/*; python applications/server.py
+`poetry build --format wheel; pip install dist/*; poetry run python applications/server.py`

 ## Enter parameters in the user interface
 Before the price calculation, we need some parameters.
 Below data field can be changed if desired: